Why do I sometimes remember things that no-one else does? Do I make these memories up?

 I had the painting re-framed and it now hangs in our dining room.
 I had been hoping to try to find the Red Bridge – Chirk on a trip to north Wales my wife and I have planned in September: but as I write in the third week of the Coronavirus lockdown, it is looking doubtful whether we can go this year.
 And then, when I posted the painting in the Chirk History Facebook group – in the hope of finding its location – I was told the sad news that the bridge, on the Llangollen Canal, was destroyed in the early 1970s, and that the tree came down a few years ago.

 Ah well, I still have the painting.
 And a lovely fellow from the Facebook group offered to take some pictures of the site on his walk and send them through.

-And I’m told the bridge looked just as Jack painted it.
+And I’m told the bridge used to look just as Jack had painted it.

 Mum thought she was doing me a favour, and perhaps she was.
 Shopping in Rickmansworth one Saturday morning she had seen a notice at the newsagent: Paperboys/girls required.
 The same afternoon I was signing up for duty.
 It wasn’t perfect – the nearest available round was Bridle Lane in Loudwater, a hilly two miles from our home in Chestnut Avenue.
 But it paid thirty shillings a week – one pound ten!
 That was better than five bob pocket money.